Restless Chipotle

 • Brown it quickly on both side and then cut it into cubes.

-• Add onion, cumin, garlic, corn, Ro*Tel, and cilantro to the chicken and simmer until the juice is reduced.
+• Add onion, cumin, garlic, corn, Ro*Tel, V-8, and cilantro to the chicken and simmer until the juice is reduced.

 • Remove chicken and vegetables and set aside.